Nina-Kaufmann/Nina-Kaufmann/README.md

 ## Hi there! 👋

-I'm Nina, a 22-year-old art and design enthusiast based in Switzerland.
-I'm deeply passionate about creating captivating digital artworks, although I also dabble in traditional mediums, such as canvas painting and drawing.
+I'm Nina, a 22-year-old art and design student based in Switzerland.
+I'm very passionate about creating captivating digital artworks, although I also dabble in traditional mediums, such as canvas painting and drawing.

 - 🔭 I’m currently working on refining my digital art skills and exploring new creative techniques.
 - 🌱 I’m constantly learning new design trends and improving my skills to create visual experiences.